-The Department of Psychology at the University of Wisconsin Oshkosh invites applications for an Assistant Professor position beginning September 2021 at our Fond du Lac Campus.
-This tenure-track faculty position will involve teaching courses in Introductory Psychology, Statistics, and other Psychology courses as deemed necessary.
-There is also the possibility of teaching courses at the Oshkosh campus.
+The Department of Psychology at the University of Wisconsin Oshkosh invites applications for an Assistant Professor position beginning September 2022 at our Fond du Lac two-year campus.
+This tenure-track faculty position will involve teaching courses in General Psychology, Statistics, Developmental Psychology, and other Psychology courses as deemed necessary.
+Classes are most likely to be assigned at the Fond du Lac campus, with the expectation of online, remote, or hybrid modalities, as necessary to meet student and/or institutional needs.

 In addition to a continued focus on teaching excellence, the successful candidate will pursue scholarly and professional development, perform campus and institutional service activities, and participate in department and campus governance.

 Our students are a mix of traditional and non-traditional age, including many first-generation college students.
-We are committed to delivering the first two years of a high-quality liberal arts education and a strong foundation for those who wish to pursue professional, occupational and advanced academic degrees.
+As a two-year college, we are committed to delivering the first two years of a high-quality liberal arts education and a strong foundation for those who wish to pursue professional, occupational, and advanced academic degrees.
 The campus is located in the city of Fond du Lac (population 42,600).
+For additional information about the UW-Oshkosh Department of Psychology, see www.uwosh.edu/departments/psychology.

 If you have questions regarding this recruitment, or if you are not able to complete the application online due to a disability or system problem, please contact the Office of Human Resources.